Frequently asked questions

 Our My Credit Alert service credit alerts are delivered to you via email.
 There is no need to log in to manage your details.

-If you have subscribed to the My Credit Alert service, your alerts will be sent to the email address you supplied when you signed up for the service.
+If you have an annual subscription to the My Credit Alert service, your alerts will be sent to the email address you supplied when you signed up for the service.

 If you would like to change the email address for your alerts, please contact us or call 13 8332.